Black Axe (confraternity): Cybercrime and financial crime

-Confraternity violence and crime
+Murder

-Much of Black Axe's violent crime, including murders and rapes, are not reported, as there is little policing within Benin City.
+Much of Black Axe's violent crime, including murders and rapes, is not reported, as there is little policing within Benin City.
 There are many instances of violence between the Black Axe and other confraternities.
 At least 53 people were injured or killed between March 2009 and June 2013 in fights between the Black Axe and their rivals, the Eiye confraternity.

 On 10 July 1999, forty members of the Black Axe drove to Obafemi Awolowo University in Ile-Ife.
 Holding shotguns and hatchets, they called out to specific students, saying things like "Faro, come out if you are a man!
 Legacy, come out if na your father born you!"
-Black Axe members entered the student's residence killing five and injuring eleven people.
+Black Axe members entered the students' residence, killing five and injuring eleven people.